zyaeger/evertune-llm-test/README.md

 | Lamborghini              |     0 |     0 |    29 |     1 |    16 |
 | Aston Martin             |     0 |     0 |     0 |     6 |     3 |

-(As you can see, the "Land Rover (Range Rover)" problem showed its face.)
+(As you can see, the "Land Rover (Range Rover)" problem showed its face in this test.)
 The different prompts used are in `constants.py`, the original is commented out.

 I found similar problems with asking the LLM to make a single choice between two options.
 Occasionally, I received "Neither" or "Both" for a single response.
 This mainly had to do with the difference in questions between `test_choice` and `test_choices_at_scale`.
 The latter specifically stated to only choose one, whereas the former did not specify.
 Once I added this stipulation to the `CHOICE_SYS_PROMPT`, the non-answers stopped.